pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

   The speed appears in two places: for moving left and for moving right.
 Investigate whether it’s worth setting a variable to hold the speed.
-A variable makes it easier to experiment with the player's speed, but it is a bit more work to write the code in the first place.
+A variable makes it easier to experiment with the player’s speed, but it is a bit more work to write the code in the first place.

 * Add the provided `orange.png` costume to the Apple.
-Its `Costumes` list will then have two things in it.
-(Your code will be clearer if you also change the name of the sprite to `Fruit`!)
+(Your code will be clearer if you then change the name of the sprite to `Fruit`!)
   Each time the `Fruit` appears, choose randomly which costume to wear.
-(Hint: a good place for this code is in the first part of the `move_down_stage()` method, before the `while` loop.)
-The slide-out help panel will tell you the Pytch version of Scratch’s `switch costume` block.
+(Hint: a good place for this code is in the first part of the apple’s script, before the `while` loop.)
+The help panel will tell you the Pytch version of Scratch’s `switch costume` block.

-* Make the referee jump up and down in celebration when the player catches an apple.
+* Make the score-keeper jump up and down in celebration when the player catches an apple.
 In Scratch you might use the `repeat` block.
 Use the slide-out help panel to find how to do this in Pytch.

 * Make there be a fixed number of apples — maybe 8.
-Advanced: At the end of the game, make the referee say something like "You got 5 out of 8".
-You can use "f-strings" ([read about them in the Python documentation](https://docs.python.org/3/tutorial/inputoutput.html#tut-f-strings)) to get the score-keeper to say this.
+Advanced: At the end of the game, make the score-keeper say something like “You got 5 out of 8”.
+You can use Python’s “f-strings” ([read about them in the Python documentation](https://docs.python.org/3/tutorial/inputoutput.html#tut-f-strings)) to get the score-keeper to say this.